xavibenjamin/theboldreport.net/_posts/2016-03-16-the-web-is-back.md

 fittext: true
 lettering: words
 tags:
-  - Design
+  - design
-  - Development
+  - development
-  - Site News
+  - site news
 date: '2016-03-16 23:33:59'
 ---
 Creativity on the web has been on a bit of a vacation.
 I'm not pointing fingers, I'm guilty.
 Many of us are culprits in making some pretty homogenous-looking websites.
 We played the hand we were dealt.
 Technology hadn't been very kind to us, so we ended up using grid frameworks that forced us into similar layouts.
 I don't know about you, but I got tired of hacking CSS for every project.
 Frameworks were easy.